lwjohnst86/nefa-code/doc/submission/reviewer-response.md

 appropriate and clear manner."*

     We thank the reviewer for these comments. {{not sure about comment on pre-diabetes}}.
-In the PROMISE cohort, we collected medication use data from all participants.
+In the PROMISE cohort, we collected medication data from all participants.
 While most participants took some form of medication over the 6 years, during the times of data collection, few ({{get number}}) were on medications.
 However, for those who were taking medications that could